wntrblm/nox/docs/tutorial.rst

         session.run("pytest", "-v", "tests")

-You can also pass environment variables:
+You can also pass environment variables or select a working directory:

 .. code-block:: python